 Watch your grip

 How tight are you holding onto those handlebars?
 They’re there for stability, not support.
 Relying on them to support your weight takes away the core and quad work you’re after.
-Flutter or flex your fingers during the hard parts (we do it a lot during sprints out of the saddle) to check in on form throughout the class.
+Flutter or flex your fingers during the hard parts to check in on form throughout the class.
+We do it a lot during sprints out of the saddle.

 Double tap the screen